Roger D. Craig: JFK assassination

 Craig telephoned Police Captain Will Fritz’s office at 5:00 pm to check if the suspect being held for questioning was the same man Craig saw earlier that afternoon fleeing the TSBD.
 Craig said he was asked to come look at the suspect in Fritz's office.
 When Craig got there, he recognized the suspect, Lee Harvey Oswald, as the person he saw running down the grassy knoll to the waiting Rambler station wagon.
 In his unpublished autobiography, Craig described what happened next:

 Fritz and I entered his private office together.
 He told Oswald, "This man (pointing to me) saw you leave."
 At which time the suspect replied, "I told you people I did."
 Fritz, apparently trying to console Oswald, said, "Take it easy, son—we're just trying to find out what happened."
 Fritz then said, "What about the car?"
 Oswald replied, leaning forward on Fritz' desk, "That station wagon belongs to Mrs. Paine—don't try to drag her into this."
 Sitting back in his chair, Oswald said very disgustedly and very low, "Everybody will know who I am now."
 At this time Capt.
 Fritz ushered me from his office, thanking me.

-On the day following the assassination, when reporters asked him how Oswald travelled from Dealey Plaza after the shooting, Dallas Police Chief Jesse Curry alluded to Craig's account and said they had heard, although it was not confirmed, that Oswald "was picked up by a Negro in a car".
-Craig was explicitly mentioned by news outlets in the aftermath of the assassination.
-Four other witnesses—Helen Forrest, Marvin Robinson, Roy Cooper, and James Pennington—also claimed to have seen the station wagon, with Forrest saying in regards to the man who entered it, "If it wasn't Oswald, it was his identical twin".
+Hours after the assassination, Craig's eyewitness account of Oswald being picked up in a station wagon was mentioned on TV news broadcasts, and it was also referenced the next day by Dallas Police Chief Jesse Curry.